chips-blockchain/pangea-poker/tutorial/Tutorial.md

 # Pre-Alpha Pangea Poker Tutorial

+This is a tutorial on how to play Pangea Poker.
+It is assumed that you have already performed the installation of the project and are ready to proceed.
+If you have not installed the project yet please follow this [Guide](https://github.com/chips-blockchain/bet/blob/master/docs/HowToPangea.md) first.

+## Check that you are ready to go

 In order to play a game of poker using Pangea one needs:

-1. Publicly available IP for your player/dealer node
+1. Publicly available IP for your player/dealer node.
-2. Setup CHIPS, LN and BET
+2. Setup CHIPS, LN and BET.
-2. Have CHIPS and LN synced
+2. Have CHIPS and LN synced.
-3. Run your own player node
+3. Run your own player node on a remote server with publicly accessible IP.
 4. Run a dealer node or have someone run a node for you.
 The dealer node facilitates the game and creates a table.
+(Ask in Discord about this)
+5. Run a cashier node or have someone run cashier nodes you can connect to.
+(Ask in Discord about this)
-5. Have access to GUI.
+6. Have access to GUI.
 Can run it locally or access it at http://dev.chips.cash.

+## Good to know

 http://dev.chips.cash has the latest playable version of the GUI.
 It points to the `dev` branch at the moment.

 To enter the game using GUI you will only need to know your own player node IP.

-Both player and dealer nodes are run by [bet](https://github.com/chips-blockchain/bet).
+Player, dealer, cashier nodes are run by [bet](https://github.com/chips-blockchain/bet).

-You can setup CHIPS, LN and Bet either [manually](https://github.com/chips-blockchain/bet/blob/master/compile.md) or using [Docker](https://github.com/chips-blockchain/docker).

 ## 1. Dealer node

+Feel free to skip this if you dont want to run your own dealer node (you dont have to if someone else is already running it).
+You can always ping us in Discord and we will run a dealer node for you so you can try the game out.

 To run the dealer node: